Zalo-MiniApp/zaui-shop/README.md

 ### Changing your's logo

-Visit [Zalo Mini Program](https://mini.zalo.me/) and go to your mini program's settings to change the logo.
+Visit [Zalo Mini App](https://mini.zalo.me/) and go to your mini app's settings to change the logo.

 ### Changing color theme